ismael-44/bootcamp/onion/README.md

 # Onion

-This project launchs a hidden service on the tor network!
+In this project you will create a container that provides an easy and secure way to run a Tor hidden service within a containerized environment.
+Tor hidden services allow you to host websites, services, or other resources while preserving anonymity and privacy.

 ## Dockerfile Explanation ✨🐳🔧